Glover Park–Dupont Circle Line: History

 one alignment on Q Street NW, which would allow customers to wait at Q Street bus stops for multiple services and to eliminate inefficiencies of operating services one block from each other on P and Q Streets NW.

 The proposal was met with controversy with residents due to service being lacking in Georgetown if the proposal goes through.
 Resident didn't want the change to happen as they would have to walk to further bus stops or transfer to other buses instead of having a one seat ride to their destinations.
 WMATA later backed out of the proposal due to major customer opposition.

-During the COVID-19 pandemic, route D2 was reduced to operate on its Sunday schedule beginning on March 16, 2020.
+During the COVID-19 pandemic, Route D2 was reduced to operate on its Sunday schedule beginning on March 16, 2020.
 However on March 18, 2020, the route was further reduced to operate on its Sunday service.
 All weekend service was also suspended beginning on March 21, 2020.
 On June 28, 2020, route D2 service was reduced even further operating every 40 minutes only between 6:30 a.m. to 11:00 a.m. and 1:30 p.m. to 6:30 p.m. during the weekdays only.
 On August 23, 2020, additional service was added to the D2 but weekend service remained suspended.

 In September 2020, WMATA proposed to eliminate all route D2 weekend service due to low federal funding.
-Route D2 has not operated during weekends since March 21, 2020 due to Metro's response to the COVID-19 pandemic.
-However on March 14, 2021, route D2 weekend service was restored.

-In February 2021, WMATA proposed to eliminate the D2 and combine it with the M4 and N6 if WMATA does not get any federal funding.
+Later in February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to restore Route D2 weekend service in the first half of the fiscal year between July 2021 and December 2021, but in the second half of the fiscal year between January and June 2022, WMATA proposed to eliminate the D2 and combine it with the M4 and N6.
 The new N6 will operate along the D2 routing between Glover Park and Dupont Circle station, then operate along the N6 routing inside Cathedral Heights, then operate on the M4 routing along Nebraska Avenue to Sibley Memorial Hospital.
 However, the D2 loop inside Glover Park would be eliminated.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On March 14, 2021, route D2 weekend service was restored.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all D2 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.